sumanthcherupally/FSD2L/README.md

 This repository is for the implementation for the FS2DL system, a route verification framework for the BGP protocol.
 Look at our paper for more details - Coming soon!

+## Architecture of the system

+### Types of nodes
+- Blockchain Node
+- Discovery Node
+- simulation Node

 ## Usage

 ### Prerequisites